Gameshope, Scottish Borders 8th February 2025.

 It's not a problem for our L200 but messes up the farmhouse, notably the kitchen, it's a near constant mop to keep the mud out.
 Yesterday my faery friend asked if I still heard messages (auditory hallucinations), I replied "yes, but I've become a better listener".
 Who in history has ever been contented to listen to their thoughts I asked myself.

 This is the lambing count in the polly tunnel, three pens, five lambs with three mother ewes.
 There all quiet contented, although we are watching out for watery mouth.
+We called in at Harbo in Hawick to pick up some wormer for the ewe lambs; this covers them for three weeks against fluke and tapeworms.

 Here is the spray I used to mark gimmers that had been wormed; as we cannot sell wormed livestock at Longtown auction until the wormer has left their system.